-The sequence $\g{-1}$ is a reference to the most recently started capturing subpattern before \g , that is, is it equivalent to \g .
-Similarly, $\g{-2}$ would be equivalent to \g 1.
+The sequence $\S{-1}$ is a reference to the most recently started capturing subpattern before \S , that is, is it equivalent to \S .
+Similarly, \S -2 \S would be equivalent to \S 1.
 The use of relative references can be helpful in long patterns, and also in patterns that are created by joining together fragments that contain references within themselves.